dolfinx.fem.petsc

 P – Bilinear UFL form or a sequence of sequence of bilinear forms, used as a preconditioner.

-kind – The PETSc matrix and vector type.
-See
+kind – The PETSc matrix and vector kind.
+Common choices are

 ffcx --help